raaka1/lutorpy/README.md

 Have a bug?
 Please create an issue here on GitHub at https://github.com/imodpasteur/lutorpy/issues.

 # Support lutorpy project
 Like lutorpy project?
 It solved your problem?
-Let us know by giving lutorpy project a star.
+Let us know by giving lutorpy project a star, so we know how many people are intereted, thank you.

-<iframe src="https://ghbtns.com/github-btn.html?user=twbs&repo=bootstrap&type=star&count=true&size=large" frameborder="0" scrolling="0" width="160px" height="30px"></iframe>

 # Acknowledge